 1. Research Vehicles and Features

 It’s always a bad idea to browse different makes and models of cars by visiting different showrooms.
-For a start, you’ll be in the direct firing line of a slick salesman who may have the powers of persuasion to strike the wrong deal for you.
+For a start, you’ll be in the direct firing line of a salesman who may have the powers of persuasion to strike the wrong deal for you.
 There are plenty of resources on the internet and online vehicle appraisers so that you can find the right car at the right price range for what you’re looking for.
 In addition, almost all dealerships have their own websites like team

 2. Get Preapproved for a Loan